 This was an opportunity to ask experienced ONS staff questions and to find out about progress towards an Administrative Data Census beyond 2021.
 The roadshows covered:

-- research and question development for the ethnic group question, including consideration of additional response options and online question design
+research and question development for ethnic group questions, including consideration of additional response options and online question design

 The roadshows took place in: